8 Best Hypoallergenic Dog Breeds

 These small puff balls are loads of fun.
 Playful, smart, and well-balanced, the Bichon Frise is a great choice for a small hypoallergenic dog.
 They rarely shed, and most Bichon owners keep upon regular grooming to minimize this.
 Bichons are great dogs for older people because of their size and well-mannered temperament.
 These dogs don’t drool either, but you might want to keep a wipe handy to make sure the fur around their mouth stays nice and bright!

 Affenpinschers are unique little pups because not only do they shed their fur infrequently, but their fur also takes a long time to grow back.
 This gives you and your allergies a much-needed break.
 Its outer layer of fur is good at concealing dander within it and not spreading it onto other surfaces.
 Just don’t forget to brush them outside every once in a while!
+You may also be interested in Miniature Pinscher.
+Know about the cost of owning an Affenpinscher here.

 The key to the small but mighty Maltese’s ability to be hypoallergenic is in its straight, single coat of hair.
 They are easy to train, temperate, and have an overall happy-go-lucky attitude.
 Maltese is a great choice for people with dog allergies.
+We've analyzed the typical financial outlay for owning a Maltese here.

 Medium-sized hypoallergenic dogs make great family companions, especially if you live with anyone suffering from allergies or asthma.